aws/aws-advanced-jdbc-wrapper/docs/development-guide/LoadablePlugins.md

 To use a custom plugin, you must:
 1. Create a custom plugin.
 2. Register the custom plugin to a wrapper profile.
-3. Specify the custom plugin to use in `wrapperProfileName`.
+3. Specify the custom profile name to use in `wrapperProfileName`.

 ### Creating Custom Plugins